SpecFlowOSS/SpecFlow/docs/Getting-Started/Getting-Started-With-An-Example.md

 ### Architecture

-The application is impemented as an ASP.NET Core MVC web application and it uses Entity Framework Core for the database access.
+The application is implemented as an ASP.NET Core MVC web application and it uses Entity Framework Core for the database access.

 ![Bookshop Architecture](/_static/images/BookshopArchitectureSimple.png)